On Notions of Distortion and an Almost Minimum Spanning Tree with Constant Average Distortion: Introduction

 \subsection{Related Work}

 Partial and scaling embeddings\footnote{A partial embedding (introduced by \cite{KSW04} under the name {\em embedding with slack}) requires that for a {\em fixed} $0<\epsilon<1$, the distortion of all but an $\epsilon$-fraction of the pairs is bounded by the appropriate function of $\epsilon$.} have been studied in several papers \cite{KSW04,ABCD05,ABN11,CDG06,ABN15,ABNS14}.
 Some of the notable results are embedding arbitrary metrics into a distribution over trees \cite{ABCD05} or into Euclidean space $\cite{ABN11}$ with tight $O(\log(1/\epsilon))$ scaling distortion.
-These results imply constant average distortion and $O(q)$ bound on the $\ell_q$-distortion.
-In \cite{ABN15}, an embedding into a single spanning tree with tight $O(1/\sqrt{\epsilon})$ scaling distortion is shown, which implies constant average distortion, but there is no guarantee on the weight of the tree.
+The notion $\ell_q$-distortion was introduced in \cite{ABN11}, they show that their scaling distortion results imply constant average distortion and $O(q)$ bound on the $\ell_q$-distortion.
+This notion has been further studied in several papers, including \cite{ABN15,ABNS14,CDG06}, and most recently applied in the context of dimensionality reduction~\cite{BFN17}.
+In \cite{ABN15}, an embedding into a single spanning tree with tight $O(1/\sqrt{\epsilon})$ scaling distortion was shown, which implies, in particular, constant average distortion, but there is no guarantee on the weight of the tree.
+It follows from \cite{ABCD05} that this bound is tight even when embedding into arbitrary (non-spanning) trees.

-Prioritized distortion embeddings were studied in \cite{EFN15}, for instance they give an embedding of arbitrary metrics into a distribution over trees with prioritized distortion $O(\log j)$ and into Euclidean space with prioritized distortion $\tilde{O}(\log j)$.
+Prioritized distortion embeddings were studied in \cite{EFN15}, for instance they give an embedding of arbitrary metrics into a distribution over trees with expected prioritized distortion $O(\log j)$, and into Euclidean space with prioritized distortion $\tilde{O}(\log j)$.

 Probabilistic embedding into trees \cite{bartal1,bartal2,bartal3,FRT03} and spanning trees \cite{AKPW95,EEST05,ABN08,AN12} has been intensively studied, and found numerous applications to approximation and online algorithms, and to fast linear system solvers.
-While our distortion guarantee does not match the best known worst-case bounds, which are $O(\log n)$ for arbitrary trees and $\tilde{O}(\log n)$ for spanning trees, we give the first probabilisitc embeddings into spanning trees with polylogarithmic scaling distortion in which all the spanning trees in the support of the distribution are light.
+While our distortion guarantee does not match the best known worst-case bounds, which are $O(\log n)$ for arbitrary trees \cite{bartal3,FRT03} and $\tilde{O}(\log n)$ for spanning trees \cite{ABN08,AN12}, we give the first probabilistic embeddings into spanning trees with polylogarithmic scaling distortion in which all the spanning trees in the support of the distribution are light.

 The paper \cite{CDG06} considers partial and scaling embedding into spanners, and show a general transformation from worst-case distortion to partial and scaling distortion.
 In particular, they show a spanner with $O(n)$ edges and $O(\log(1/\epsilon))$ scaling distortion.
 For a fixed $\epsilon>0$, they also obtain a spanner with $O(n)$ edges, $O(\log(1/\epsilon))$ partial distortion and lightness $O(\log(1/\epsilon))$.\footnote{The original paper claims lightness $O(\log^2 (1/\epsilon))$, but their proof in fact gives the improved bound.} Note that these results fall short of achieving both constant average distortion and constant lightness.